 The Western Desert covers an area of some 700,000 square kilometres which makes up approximately two-thirds of Egypt’s total land area.
 The Western Desert is one of Egypt’s most arid regions and is sparsely inhabited.
 It is home to many oases including Siwa, Bahariya, Farafra, Dakhla and Kharijah, the largest oasis in the country.

 The Eastern Desert is relatively mountainous with the most prominent feature being a chain of rugged mountains known as the Red Sea Hills.
 Some of these hills reach altitudes of 900 m (2,952.75 ft) above sea level.
-While this area of Egypt is essentially uninhabited, it is a haven for many of the country’s natural resources including coal, gems and oil.
+While this area of Egypt is essentially uninhabited, it contains many of the country’s natural resources including coal, gems and oil.

 The Sinai Peninsula is a triangularly shaped plateau that is linked to the Egyptian mainland at the Gulf of Suez.
 The Peninsula is divided into three sections, a southern section, a middle section and a northern section.
 The southern section features a geological extension of the Red Sea Hills and houses Mount Catherine, the country’s tallest peak at 2,629 m (8,625 ft).
 Mount Sinai, the biblical place where Moses received the Ten Commandments is near Mount Catherine.
 The northern section is a flat, sandy coastal plain.

 At Goway we believe that a well-informed traveller is a safer traveller.
 With this in mind, we have compiled an easy to navigate travel information section dedicated to Egypt.